n1en1k/elokuvat-tietokanta/README.md

 # elokuvat-tietokanta

-movie database
+Movie database\
-one of my first projects, so it's outdated and filled with bad practices
+One of my first PHP-MySQL projects, so it's outdated and filled with bad practices.